kurumiimari/shakedex/README.md

 **4. Distribute Presigns**

+The CLI will offer to upload your presigns to [ShakeDex Web](https://www.shakedex.com), a website that displays Shakedex swap proofs.

-Upload the presigns file wherever presign files are found.
+You can also opload the presigns file wherever presign files are found.

 ### Buying a Name